Forte-AI/apartmentocean-guides/README.md

 title: "PAGE TITLE"
 ---
 ```
-More details for adding content: https://jekyllthemes.io/theme/just-the-docs
+The site is using **Just the docs theme**.
+More details for adding content and making format changes: https://jekyllthemes.io/theme/just-the-docs

 ## Write new articles
 Create tutorial_name.md in the root to add new articles